Generated at: 2026-05-16 10:55:55

 What exactly are the factors that lead to poor sales efficiency?
 Let's look at two patterns of waste and inefficiency that occur during sales activities.

-Pattern 1: Wasted Efforts Visiting Low-Probability Prospects Without Closing Deals
+Pattern 1: Wasted Effort Visiting Low-Probability Prospects Without Closing Deals

 When customer data lacks useful information, relying on intuition to visit prospects often leads to wasted time.
 This results in inefficiency, as both travel time and meeting time are wasted.